KeychainMDIP/kc/doc/deployment_guide.md

 The MDIP node's Keymaster wallet is located in `data/wallet.json`.
 There are two clients available to manage your server wallet:

-- `kc` Command Line Interface
+- `kc`, the command line interface.
-- Keymaster Web User Interface on `http://localhost:4226`
+- the Keymaster web interface on `http://localhost:4226`.

 This document will provide examples using the `kc` CLI tool.
 The following command will create a new wallet and show its content: